 There are a number of reason you may need to thicken milk.
-And no matter why you need a thicker milk, you will find the simplest and best method right here.
+And no matter the reason, you will find the simplest and best methods right here.

 Best Methods for Thickening Milk